zopencommunity/m4port/README.md

 TBD: support building from source, which requires Autotools

 You will need to modify the setenv.sh, unless:
- - you have a file system called /<userid> that you will build out of and install into
+ - you have a file system called /_userid_ that you will build out of and install into, e.g. for my userid _fultonm_ I have a _/fultonm_ file system for building code.

 # Build m4
 ```